Colombia Uncovered Tour Report, February 2024

 Other birds seen at the stakeout included Greenish Puffleg, Band-tailed Pigeon and White-collared Swift.
 We birded along the road for a while, and the activity was very quiet until we got our first targets, including the widespread but beautiful, Scarlet-bellied Mountain Tanager, as well as great views of Grey-breasted Mountain Toucan, which performed very well for us.
 Additionally, we saw Sierran Elaenia, Great Thrush, Andean Siskin, Inca Jay, Mountain Cacique, Hooded Mountain Tanager, Blue-capped Tanager, Lacrimose Mountain Tanager, Superciliaried Hemispingus, Blue-and-black Tanager, Blue-backed Conebill, Masked Flowerpiercer, White-naped Brushfinch and Blackburnian Warbler.

-We ate lunch in the community and then visited a garden with some feeders, where we saw Shinning Sunbeam, Buff-winged Starfrontlet, Greenish Puffleg and Sparkling Violetear.
+We ate lunch in the community and then visited a garden with some feeders, where we saw Shining Sunbeam, Buff-winged Starfrontlet, Greenish Puffleg and Sparkling Violetear.
 We had great views of Golden-fronted Whitestart and Crimson-mantled Woodpecker.
 Then we drove back to Popayan for the night.

 Grey-breasted Mountain Toucan (photo Chuck Gates).